-Emirates will drive you to and from the airport at both ends of your journey of you fly in Business or First.
+Emirates will drive you to and from the airport at both ends of your journey if you fly Business or First.
 Chauffeur-drive must be requested online, up to 48 hours prior to your flight.
 If the Chauffeur-drive service requested exceeds the mileage limits specified for that city, passengers must pay for the excess mileage at locally applicable rates.
 For London Heathrow and London Gatwick, the mileage limit is 70m.
-I am located 93 miles from Heathrow so always have to pay excess mileage.
+I am located 93 miles from Heathrow, so I always have to pay excess mileage.

 Emirates has the largest Boeing 777 & Airbus A380 fleet in the world.
 They currently have a huge 105 Airbus A380’s in their fleet and an order for 57 additional aircraft.

 All Emirates A380s are fitted at the Airbus factory in Hamburg, with cabin interior work and final livery being delivered from Hamburg.
 Airbus estimates that Emirates’ A380 orders alone support 41,000 direct, indirect, and induced jobs in Europe, including some 14,500 in Germany alone.
 Emirates currently operates the A380 to 48 global destinations.

 Emirates has 165 Boeing 777s in its fleet, one of the most popular and advanced wide-bodied aircraft in commercial operation today.
 It also has a further 164 B777s on firm order, including 150 of the next generation Boeing 777x aircraft.
 Emirates is the only airline that operates all the variants of the B777 aircraft.
 Today, Emirates operates the Boeing 777 to over 140 cities on six continents from its hub in Dubai.